Practical Nursing

 Pursue your studies for free when you learn and work in the North!

-Funding is available to eligible students in our Nursing and Paramedic programs to cover the costs of tuition, books and other direct educational expenses for these programs in underserved and growing communities, including Northern Ontario.
+Funding is available to eligible students in our Nursing and Paramedic programs to cover most of the costs of tuition, books and other direct educational expenses for these programs in underserved and growing communities, including Northern Ontario.

 ONTARIO LEARN AND STAY GRANT